Federal Group: Country Club Casino

+In 1982, Federal Group opened the Country Club Casino and Resort.
 Architects modelled the style and interior design of Country Club on the stately homes of America’s south.
-Former Chairman Greg Farrell senior had always admired the simple lines of the US Embassy building in Canberra and believed that the Georgian style would work well in the rural landscape of Launceston.
+Greg Farrell senior had always admired the simple lines of the US Embassy building in Canberra and believed that the Georgian style would work well in the rural landscape of Launceston.